Next Level Teams

 Intention: To provide leaders with a wider range of responses when building trust and dealing with breakdowns in trust.

-Collaborators walk away with: A better understanding of trust as an assessment, the introduction of Care, Sincerity, Competence & Reliability, and shared commitment to building trust as a team and as a leader.
+Collaborators walk away with: A better understanding of trust as an assessment, the introduction of Care, Sincerity, Competence & Reliability and, shared commitment to building trust as a team and as a leader.

 Intention: To create a practice for gaining commitment to change.